v2south/PottsMix/README.md

 # PottsMix

-This directory contains software and data associated with the Manuscript “A Potts-Mixture Spatiotemporal Joint Model for Combined MEG and EEG Data".
+This directory contains software and data associated with the Manuscript “A Potts-Mixture Spatiotemporal Joint Model for Combined MEG and EEG Data".The manuscript could be obtained on [arXiv](https://arxiv.org/abs/1710.08269)

 ## CONTENTS:
 1. PottsMix.R – R code for running the Iterative Conditional Modes algorithm developed in this paper.